mspnp/cloud-design-patterns/docs/leader-election.md

   ...
 ```

 The `RunTaskWhenMutexAquired` method in the code sample above invokes the `RunTaskWhenBlobLeaseAcquired` method shown in the following code sample to actually acquire the lease.
 The `RunTaskWhenBlobLeaseAcquired` method runs asynchronously.
 If the lease is successfully acquired, the role instance has been elected the leader.
 The purpose of the `taskToRunWhenLeaseAcquired` delegate is to perform the work that coordinates the other role instances.
 If the lease isn't acquired, another role instance has been elected as the leader and the current role instance remains a subordinate.
-Note that the `TryAcquireLeaseOrWait` method is a helper method that uses the `BlobLeaseManager` object to obtain the lease.
+Note that the `TryAcquireLeaseOrWait` method is a helper method that uses the `BlobLeaseManager` object to acquire the lease.

 ```
   private async Task RunTaskWhenBlobLeaseAcquired(